» Publishing Modules to the Terraform Enterprise Private Module Registry

 terraform-<PROVIDER>-<NAME> format, and VCS providers use

 <NAMESPACE>/<REPO NAME> strings to locate repositories.
-(For most providers the namespace is a username or organization name, but Bitbucket Server uses project keys, like
+(For most providers the namespace is an organization name, but Bitbucket Server uses project keys, like

 TFE will display a loading page while it imports the module versions from version control, and will then take you to the new module's details page.
 On the details page you can view available versions, read documentation, and copy a usage example.